 I'm fortunate my work allows me to travel.
-I might be a dromomaniac - someone with an uncontrollable urge to wander and keep busy.
+I might be a dromomaniac - someone with an uncontrollable urge to see the world, be curious and keep busy.
 Friends used to call me a gypsie, perhaps nomad is a good compromise.

-Work takes me to Cornwall, London, Bristol and Austria on a regular basis.
-Family takes me to Sheffield.
+Work takes me to Cornwall, London and Bristol regularly.
 I lived in Devon / Cornwall for many years after completing the feature doc - Last Fisherman.
 I was lucky that it won some awards and taught me a lot.
-I'm still deeply connected to the Cornwall's Rame Peninsula and it’s last fisherman.
+I'm still deeply connected to the Cornwall's Rame Peninsula, its fisherman and community.

 Some personal highlights include my time as a local radio presenter, working for Apple, training as an RAF combat photographer, moonlighting as a sushi chef and being attacked by a Dalek (honest).

 My passions include analogue photography, Japanese culture, especially Aikido.
-I am still a member of the Shingitai Plymouth School of Aikido where I first began to learn the art form.
 The training helps me to get in touch with the way my body moves - usually different from what my mind expects!
 It is the most challenging art form I have ever practised and at the same time the most addictive.

 I enjoy art, films, reading – non-fiction mainly apart from the odd Lee Child thriller or random graphic novel.
 Of course docs, podcasts, live music, climbing, cycling, coffee and cooking.